 You can add multiple entry elements — in that case, any of them will start the journey.
 Each entry element could start their own journey but all of them should end at the same Exit point.

 If you use both Start Segment and Start Event simultaneously, conditions of both will apply but not intersect.
 That means the journey will include users who comply with the Start Segment conditions and those who trigger the Start Event.
 These sets of users may or may not intersect; not intersection enters the journey, but the whole sets in a union.
-After entering, all users will have the same flow through the journey.

 Send Push element indicates a point to communicate to a customer with a push notification.

 To specify when to send a push message to a journey traveler, add the Send Push element to the canvas following the journey point you consider to be the appropriate basis for communication.
 You can either choose a preset saved in your Pushwoosh account or create message content from scratch.

 Please be aware that if any segmentation rules are saved in a Push Preset you choose, they won’t be applied to the Journey.

 For greater relevance of your messages to journey travelers, you can add personalized content based on users' behavior.
 For example, sending an Abandoned Cart push, add the product name for better conversion – remind users of what exactly they wanted to purchase, that'll make your message more convincing.